acadonis/Project-1-Space-Invaders/README.md

 ### Overview & concept of the project

-From the outset I wanted to ensure that the aliens presented a legitimate threat to the player, forcing them to constantly balance the risks of attack and defense.
+From the outset I wanted to ensure that the aliens presented a legitimate threat to the player, forcing them to constantly balance the risks of attack and defence.
 As such I wanted the code to allow for a fast paced game, with both the turret firing and aliens' bombs moving at speed and requiring good reactions on the part of the player.

 ### Technologies used